 You can do that by setting some ground rules for breaking your no spend streak.

 For example, having to take your child or pet to the doctor because they’re sick?
 That’s an emergency and it’s totally okay to spend money if you have to in those situations.

 And decide how you’ll spend on unplanned expenses if it’s necessary.

 I think paying cash is always best because I don’t want to have debt.
-But if you need to use a credit card in an emergency during a no spend challenge, give yourself permission to do that.
+But if you need to use a credit card in an emergency during a spending freeze, give yourself permission to do that.

 Then, come up with a plan for paying it off ASAP.

-Once your week of no spending starts, it really helps to keep track of your progress.
+Once your week (or day or month or year) of no spending starts, it really helps to keep track of your progress.

 For example, try keeping a no spend diary or journal where you write down your feelings about not spending each day.

 Why should you bother to do this?